|Last updated 22 December 2021

 The following is a time-line of LAMS operations in Australia:

-broke the Auckland-Sydney record time set by a Douglas DC-4.
+Auckland-Sydney record time set by a Pan American Douglas DC-4.
 LAMS Managing Director Graham Humby was on board.

-17.5.47 The dynamic Graham Humby was keen to promote his plans for Australia.
-The Sydney Morning Herald newspaper reported on his
+16.5.47 Graham Humby arrives Sydney, keen to promote his plans for Australia.
+The next morning's Sydney Morning Herald newspaper reported his

-arrival in Sydney yesterday in one of his Halifax freight aircraft:
+arrival in one of his own Halifax freight aircraft:

 The planes would be flown largely by Australians and Sydney would be their headquarters."